Last Minute Tips for IBPS RRB PO Prelims 2017-18

 (Work Efficiency + Wages) and Pipe & Cistern

 - Simple & Compound Interest (Instalment + Sales tax)

 Also, attend a mock test after preparing 3-4 topics from each section; this will help you for a thorough preparation for IBPS RRB PO Prelims 2017-18.

 Here are some points to be kept in mind while brushing up your preparation for IBPS RRB PO Prelims 2017-18:

 IBPS RRB PO toppers have shared that in the last remaining days, they were 100 percent focused towards performing well in the exam.
 Of course, being in a positive frame of mind also helps.
 During the last phase of preparation, aspirants should be dedicated and engrossed in their studies.
 Revise each and every topic thoroughly.

 - Get Familiar with the Question Paper Pattern

-Before setting out for the actual examination day, you must make sure that you are thorough with the question paper pattern and how to grab the questions accordingly.
-We have already provided the link of the question paper above in this article for the ease of candidates.
+Before setting out for the actual examination day, you must make sure that you are through with the question paper pattern and how to grab the questions accordingly.
+We have already provided the link to the question paper above in this article for the ease of candidates.

 - Take up Mock Tests to Optimize Your Efforts